LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 Learning about options trading in python.

 ## What is options?
 Options is a contract that gives the buyer the right, but not the obligation, to buy or sell an underlying asset at a specified strike price to a specified date.
 Options have higher risk than stocks or equity.
+However, they are protected by stock-loss order.

 ### List of different types of analyzing options and options strategies
 Options analysis is a method for investors use for to buy call and put; therefore, traders make decision in buying and selling.